 Are you beginning to see how…

 All her ecstatic feelings vanished in a blink of an eye.
 Instead of accessing the controlled state of mind…she allowed her ecstasy to turn to sudden anger.
-She relinquished her role as an Objectivist Warrior…and became a warrior of war and retaliation.
+She relinquished her role as an Integrated Individual…and became a warrior of war and retaliation.

 Julie jumped up in shock and indignation screaming “How could you do this to me?”
 She slapped him and then incredibly she kicked him.
 Everything fell apart as they indulged in the worst fight of their marriage.
 Verbal and physical violence went on for hours.
 She had fallen from the heights of ecstasy down to the pits of hell.